Nutrition Resources

 • Instead of “No dessert until you eat your vegetables,” try “We can try these vegetables another time.
 Next time would you like to try them raw instead of cooked?”

-Staying Safe: Tips To Prevent Choking
+Tips to Prevent Choking

 • Children should eat slowly not with mouthfuls too large and not storing food in cheeks.